This and That and That

 Luckily the vegetables were just off to the right.
 Evan grabbed a bag of Romaine lettuce.
 Hmmm, he thought, maybe this bag of tomatoes, too.
 He grabbed one.

 Then he saw the avocados.
-That’ll make for a gourmet sandwich, he thought.
+That’ll make for some gourmet sandwiches, he thought.
 Ummm, chicken salad with sliced avocado.
-He grabbed a bag.
+He grabbed the bag of five.

 Back at the chicken counter, Evan attempted to pick up the chicken salad and the croissants.
 He felt like a juggler just starting out.
 But he’d jumped right to three balls instead of learning good rhythm with just two.